Hash Bash 2018 Speakers

 Cannabis Activist, MILegalize

 Nick Zettell has been one of the lead organizers for Hash Bash since 2011.
 Nick serves as the Field Manager on the MILegalize Board of Directors.
-He began his activism as drug policy reform as a student as a student at the University of Michigan & continues to stay involved with students through the international organization, Students for Sensible Drug Policy (SSDP).
+He began his activism in drug policy reform as a student at the University of Michigan & continues to stay involved with students through the international organization, Students for Sensible Drug Policy (SSDP).
 Nick is also an amateur musician with an affinity for folk-blues & rag-time guitar.

 Talented local Ann Arbor musician began singing at the age of 4 and playing guitar at 13.
 At 15 years old, formed his own band and by the time he was 18, they had opened for Blues Greats like, Buddy Guy & Taj Mahal.
 In 2013, Al-Saadi teamed up with producer Jeffery Webber & an all-star cast of L.A.
 Session Legends to make his third release "REAL".
 Most recently, Laith was a finalist on NBC's The Voice.
 Laith will be performing at Hash Bash for his 5th time.
 Laith will be kicking off this year's Bash by performing The National Anthem